AyhamSaffar/DiffractionImageStitcher/README.md

 ## Roadmap

-This app is in an early stage of developement and i am very keen to add the following features:

-- File browser than can load in all data no matter how its structured

-- Diffraction image threshold slider

-- Diffraction image colorbar selector

-- Micrograph pixel position indicator

-- Tabs to show multiple diffraction images for overlapping micrographs

-- Tabs to show multiple seperate micrograph stitches when all micrographs cannot be combined into one stich

-- An export button that saves the micrograph stitch as a png with a scalebar
+This app now has all the functionality i wanted however i am open to adding new functionality on request.

-If you have any ideas for new features or changes please also raise an issue on GitHub.
+If you have any ideas for new features or changes please raise an issue on GitHub.

+Possible future features could include:

+- Stitch image upsampling to achieve better than 1 pixel allignement accuracy
+- Diffraction image colourbar with selectable colour map
+- Automatic jpeg generation from diffraction data if no jpeg data is found

 ## Authors and Acknowledgment